EU Pay Transparency Directive Italy: A Compliance Guide

 Scope and Thresholds

 The EU Pay Transparency Directive applies to all Italian employers in both the public and private sectors.
 Substantive obligations such as pre-employment transparency, the right to information and gender-neutral pay setting apply regardless of size.
+Companies with fewer than 50 employees are completely exempt from documenting or sharing internal criteria for economic pay progression (promotions).
 Reporting obligations are phased by headcount.

 Employer size | First report due | Reference period | Frequency thereafter |